fanjum11/leos/README.md

 1. Contract (Platform) creator.
 We expect this to be a DAO in the long run - A DAO to enable efficient propagation of knowledge where everyone contributing to the knowledge propagation (creators, curators, explainers) is rewarded.
 And the learners and product owners pay for the services of this DAO in the future.
 In this version though the learners are rewarded for demonstrating proof of knowledge.
 2. Company or Product owners - these are other web2 and web3 companies (DAOs maybe) that would like to spread knowledge about their product to the people and reward people who show proof of knowledge.
 We assume these are rational actors.
 3. Individuals - These are people who are curious to learn more about any topic.
 They are rewarded with tokens on providing proof of knowledge.
-In this version, individuals are paid im tokens on providing proof of knowledge.
+In this version, individuals are paid in tokens on providing proof of knowledge.
 In a future version we will have options for individuals to pay to obtain knowledge.

 In the current version proof of knowledge is simple - a webpage with explanations and multiple choice questions related to a topic.
 Companies set up the web page with description and answers (THIS IS NOT COVERED IN THE CODE HERE).
 Individuals can log in, provide answers and then be rewarded if they satisfy the winning criteria.